 Sebastian Vettel has a contract with Ferrari until 2020.

-Charles Leclerc is in his rookie year of F1 with Sauber.
-He’s also a highly regarded member of Ferrari’s Young Driver Academy.
-His results so far in his junior career show that he’s certainly one to watch for the future and his performance so far at Sauber is backing his reputation up.
+Charles Leclerc‘sresults so far in his junior career show that he’s certainly one to watch for the future and his performance so far at Sauber is backing his reputation up.
 In June 2018, La Gazzetta dello Sport reported that Leclerc had signed a two-year deal to join Ferrari from 2019 to driver alongside Sebastian Vettel.
 After the death of Sergio Marchionne, there was some doubt over whether Ferrari would change their line-up.
 However, over the Italian Grand Prix weekend, it was reported that the Monegasque driver would be joining the team in 2019.
 Leclerc’s place at Ferrari for 2019 was finally confirmed on 11th September 2018.